Textualize/textual/docs/widgets/text_area.md

 This tree is frequently _queried_ to find location ranges relevant to syntax highlighting.
 We give these ranges _names_, and ultimately map them to Rich styles inside `TextAreaTheme.token_styles`.

-Let's use the `markdown` language to illustrate how this works.
+To illustrate how this works, lets look at how the "Monokai" `TextAreaTheme` highlights Markdown files.

 When the `language` attribute is set to `"markdown"`, a highlight query similar to the one below is used (trimmed for brevity).